adeboissiere/3D-to-2D-skeleton-data-with-deep-learning/README.md

 In just 5 epochs, with a network weighing just 4kb, we are able to approximate 2D IR skeleton coordinates with an error in the 5-10 pixels range.

 Better results can probably be obtained with a better use of the data and augmentation but the goal for this project was to be quickly operational.

+Below is the loss per epoch during training.

 ![Loss plot](./reports/figures/train_loss.png)